SelfMadeSystem/xinarow/README.md

 If you have any issues, please open an issue on the GitHub repository.
 If you want to contact me, my discord is `SelfMadeSystem#3808`.

+## License

+This project is licensed under the GNU Affero General Public License v3.0.
+The terms and conditions essentiall boil down to this (this is not legal advice):
+- You may use it any way you like
+- You may modify it under these conditions:
+    - Your modified copy must have the same license
+    - You must state the changes made
+    - You must disclose the source code of your project

+USE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS TO YOU OR YOUR COMPUTER.